holder66/blood-pressure/README.md

 # blood-pressure
-The significance of high blood pressure, effects of antihypertensive treatment, and blood pressure and cognition in the elderly
+These are working documents dealing with the significance of high blood pressure, effects of antihypertensive treatment, and blood pressure and cognition in the elderly.